Shekswess/tiny-think/README.md

 ## Citation

-If you use this repository, please cite the paper.
+If you use this repository, please cite.

 ```bibtex
 @article{jakimovski2026tinythink,